Front Cover

 John Morris

-AUTHOR: John Morris, MA, M.Ed, PGCE, PhD, was a teacher and lecturer for over thirty years before being ordained as an Anglican clergyman in 1995.
+AUTHOR: John Morris, MA, M.Ed, PGCE, PhD, was a teacher and lecturer for over thirty years before being ordained as an unpaid Anglican clergyman in 1995.

 Archbishop of York

 We need books to bridge the gap between belief and unbelief, between the Church and the enquirer who cannot find the entrance and, for that matter, between the pulpit and the pew.
-This book does it.
-It is not a casual read.
-It presumes that the reader has already wrestled with some of those metaphysical enigmas which have dogged human beings from time immemorial.
-It requires a basic familiarity with the Bible.
+This book does it...
+John Morris taught me when I was a young man ... (see p14 for full text)

 Commendation by